Context in Public Health for Underserved Communities: A Bayesian Approach to Online Restless Bandits: Related Work

 \paragraph{Allowing for Non-Stationarity in RMABs} While existing online RL methods for RMABs assume stationary transition dynamics \citep{biswas2021, gafni2022restless, ucw}, this assumption may not well approximate real-world settings \citep{mate, verma2023restless} and there is limited evidence to suggest that existing approaches are robust to non-stationarity \citep{biswas2021}.
 Though non-stationarity in RMABs has been explored for RMABs with known transition dynamics \citep{zayas2019asymptotically, indexnotenough, zhang2022near}, such solutions generally rely on solving a linear program directly using the true transition dynamics.
 It is unclear how such results could be extended to online RL settings where the algorithm must learn the transition dynamics and determine a good policy simultaneously.

 \paragraph{Other Related Learning Approaches} Learning RMAB transition dynamics can be considered a specific case of multi-task reinforcement learning (MTRL), which aims to learn the transition dynamics of a set of MDPs, often by modeling the MDPs as having some shared structure between them by, for instance, clustering MDPs with similar transition probabilities \citep{wilson2007, lazaric2010, offlinedatasharing}.
-However, these MTRL approaches are largely designed for offline learning settings and, generally, do not consider contextual information and \textit{do not provide policy recommendations for regret minimization}.
-Some online RL approaches focus on learning a single, sometimes partially observed, MDP rather than jointly learning a set of MDPs, such as \cite{golowich22,jafarnia22a, xiong2022sublinear, wei2021nonstationary, domingues2022kernelbased, li2024testing}.
-However, these approaches are designed to learn a single MDP cannot be used to determine a set of actions to apply to a collection of MDPs, as in the RMAB setting.
+However, these MTRL approaches are largely designed for offline learning settings and, generally, do not consider contextual information and do not provide policy recommendations for regret minimization. \revaaai{For instance, past deployments of ARMMAN have largely focused on an offline learning approach precisely due to challenges this paper is set to address \citep{mate2020collapsing, mate}.} Some online RL approaches focus on learning a single, sometimes partially observed, MDP However, these approaches are designed to learn a single MDP cannot be used to determine a set of actions to apply to a collection of MDPs, as in the RMAB setting.